ElenBlackwood/BerryBliss/README.md

 4. **Terminal**: Open the terminal.

-5. **Navigate**: Navigate to the main folder in the terminal. make sure you are in the right folder
+5. **Navigate**:  Navigate to the main folder in the terminal.
+Make sure you are in the right folder:

 ```shell
 cd ./BerryBliss
 ```

-7. **Start**: Start the project with the following command:
+6. **Start**: Start the project with the following command:

 ```shell
 npm run dev